Pastoral Care at Oakwood

 Every child at Oakwood is unique, with individual needs, potential, limitations, circumstances, feelings, opportunities and expectations.
 We believe the quality of caring relationships between staff, pupils and parents is fundamental to helping us guide your child as they grow and learn who they are and what they can do.

 Pastoral care at Oakwood is not something that happens when things go wrong; it happens every second of the day.
-Our form tutors, as the first point of contact, know every child in their class exceptionally well.
+Our form tutors, as the first point of contact, know every child in their form exceptionally well.
 They are able to work closely with parents to provide every child with the highest level of care and support.
 The Head of Pastoral Care is also available to discuss any further concerns in person or by email and to make sure all children and parents have the opportunity to share their thoughts and concerns.
-Pupil Planners are the primary means of contact between tutors and parents in the Prep school and are used to communicate information regarding behaviour, reminders or support.
+Pupil Planners or email are the primary means of contact between teachers and parents in the Prep school and are used to communicate information regarding behaviour, reminders or support.

 ‘Acorns to Oaks’

-Year 5 and 6 Leadership Roles:
+Year 5 and 6 Leadership Roles

 Oakwood believes that every child deserves to have their moment in the sunshine, and on Friday afternoons, during form time, we celebrate one individual in the class, for no other reason than for just being them!
 One Very Important Person from each class (Reception-Year 6) is selected at random at the start of the week and receives a red cardigan or jumper to wear for the week.
 All pupils in the class will have the opportunity to be the VIP over the course of the school year.
 The VIP is allowed to bring in a memento from home to talk about, or explain about a hobby they participate in outside of school.
 The other pupils then take turns to share memories and things they appreciate about the VIP during a circle time session.
-The form tutor presents a certificate of these peer initiated compliments and memories to the VIP to take home.
-A copy is also displayed on the PSHE board in the Harcombe block for everyone to see.

 PSHE (Personal, social, health and economic) Education